ergoplatform/ergodocs/docs/uses/dex-buyback.md

                  )
       }
 ```
-where `bbh` is buyback script hash.
+Where `bbh` is buyback script hash.

-Playground version you can experiment with is available: https://scastie.scala-lang.org/oVlOW1GpTkWGLPLzDmJTxA .
+A playground version you can experiment with is available: https://scastie.scala-lang.org/oVlOW1GpTkWGLPLzDmJTxA .

-Similarly to buy-back, we can enhance orders with different conditions, getting DEX functionality (and simple DEX orders) composable with complex logic (token-sale, liquidity providing etc).
+Similarly to buyback, we can enhance orders with different conditions, getting DEX functionality (and simple DEX orders) composable with complex logic (token-sale, liquidity providing etc.).
 I'm calling this *smart orders*.
-The big question, however, how to do front-end apps and UIs for smart order based DEXes.
+The big question, however, is how to do front-end apps and UIs for smart order based DEXes.